|Updated: 9.10.2017 - Next update: 2.10.2018|

-The percentage of obese persons has increased among 25-64 year olds
+Share of obese persons has increased among persons aged 20 to 64

-The percentage of those with a body mass index at 30 kg/m² or more, calculated on the basis of self-reported weight and height, has increased continuously since the late 1980s.
-At the end of the 2000s, the percentage of obese people was almost double that of the beginning of the 1980s.
+The percentage of those with a body mass index of 30 kg/m² or more, calculated on the basis of self-reported weight and height, has increased continuously since the late 1980s.
+At the beginning of the 2010s, the percentage of obese people was over double that at the beginning of the 1980s.
 Over the 2010s, the share of obese people has still grown a little.

 Description of indicator

-The question on height was: ‘How tall are you?’
+The question on height was: ’What is your height?’
 The question on weight was: ‘What is your weight, measured when wearing light clothing?’
 The actual calculation of BMI is weight divided by height squared.
 Body mass index is the most commonly used method of determining the degree of obesity.
-BMI ≥ 30 kg/m² is the internationally approved limit for obesity.
+Body mass index = 30 kg/m² is the internationally approved limit for obesity.